Code-Institute-Submissions/Dermomurphy-MS4-DJ-ecomSite_MayResub/README.md

 1. See Beer products of different beer styles and breweries and purchase these items.
 2. I can see the latest news Posts in the news section and click into further detail about that post.
 3. I can sort the Beers based on Rating , price, Beer Style and see all products.
+4. I can add beers to the cart and go to secure checkout.
+5. If applicable I can add beers of specific volumes to the cart [330ml or 500ml]
+6. I can fill out my billing details and credit card details and enable payment via stripe for the products chosen.
+7. If I have a user profile I can chose to save my billing details for future use.
+8. I can create a user profile manually or I can login via Github using my social account.

 ### Admin Stories:
 As an Admin I have the ability to :
-1. I Can login to the site with my super username and secure password or I can login using my GitHub social account.
+1. I Can login to the site with my super username and secure password .
 2. Once logged in as an admin I can add news posts, Breweries and beers.
 3. As a logged in user I have the ability to add any new Beers.
 I can select a title, Image URL and write a description using the content editor provided.
 I can also give this beer a star rating out of 5 stars, 5 being the highest mark.
 IBU, ABV brewery name can also be added.